zliucd/codeshark/README.md

  - Reasonable project structure
  - Efficient and clean memory useage with strong check using de-facto tools
  - Cross platform to be compiled and executed in different systems and architectures

+# License
+All code is under MIT license, see LICENSE.